andxyz/andxyz-writings/_posts/2018-02-18-starting-something-new.markdown

 comments: true
 ---

-# Starting something new

 People.

 People make things.

 Rocks sit still, watching, and are used.
 Do not be a rock.
 Well, not all the time, at least.

 People write something to tell you to "Start something new."
 People sit down and write like Don Draper.
-Don Draper wrote about when he lost his job.
+If you do not know Don Draper, he is fictional.
+Don Draper presents himself as a man of self imposed importance, someone with self respect.
+Don Draper wrote when he lost his job.
 His job to sell cigarettes.
 He wrote, "Why I'm Quitting Tobacco."
-Sort of a _goodbye_ to old employers, _hello_ to personal health.
+Sort of a _goodbye_ to old clients, _hello_ to personal health.
 People put their writings on the wall and let us read.
 They do it to stir in you a will to start something new.

 I will do it now.